bcreasy/bcreasy.github.io/pages/now.md

 - Advocating for non-human and human animal rights.
 - Reducing my ecological and economical footprints.
 - Reducing my personal possessions through selling and donating.
-- Base miles and general fitness building in preparation for the 2017 race season.
+- Maintaining bicycle fitness during 2017 race season.
 - Reducing my body weight to 147 pounds.
 - Learning about various personal finance topics.
 - Aiming for a 65% average savings rate and maintaining at least 50%.
-- Reading "Hardcore Zen".
+- Reading "Clutterfree With Kids".

 Here is how I intend to spend my time and energy [/later]({{ root_url }}/later).